AxonIQ/reference-guide/axon-framework/events/event-bus-and-event-store.md

 ## Distributing Events

-To distribute events between applications, it is paramount to know whether the applications belong to the same [bounded context](../../architecture-overview/ddd-cqrs-concepts.md#bounded-context).
+To distribute events between applications, it is important to know whether the applications belong to the same [bounded context](../../architecture-overview/ddd-cqrs-concepts.md#bounded-context).
-If they do, they're allowed to understand each other's language.
+Applications within the same context "speak the same language."
-In other words, they should be free to understand the events altogether.
+In other words, they communicate using the same set of messages and thus events.

-As such, we can share the `EventStore`'s data source between these applications typically suffices.
+As such, we can share the `EventStore`'s data source between these applications.
 We may thus achieve distribution by utilizing the source itself.
 You can use both the [`EmbeddedEventStore`](#embedded-event-store) and [Axon Server](../../axon-server-introduction.md) for this.
 The former would require the applications to point to the same data source, whereas the latter would require the applications to partake in the same context.

-However, sharing the event store is not recommended whenever the applications do not belong to the same context.
+However, sharing the entire event API is not recommended whenever the applications do not belong to the same context.
-Instead, we should protect the boundary of the contexts, both from the event's perspective and the storage solution.
+Instead, we should protect the boundary of the contexts, except for some clearly defined cross-boundary messages.
-Since accessing the same source directly isn't an option, in this case, we require a different solution to share events.
+Since accessing the same source isn't an option, we require a different solution to share events.

 To distribute events between bounded contexts, you can use Axon Server's [multi-context](../../axon-server/administration/multi-context.md) solution, for example.
-The multi-context support requires application registration to specific contexts, firstly.
+The multi-context support requires application registration to specific contexts.
-Secondly, you can open a stream to another context through the `AxonServerEventStore#createStreamableMessageSourceForContext(String)` operation.
+Then, you can open a stream to another context through the `AxonServerEventStore#createStreamableMessageSourceForContext(String)` operation.
 With this source in hand, you can configure a [Streaming Processor](event-processors/streaming.md) to start reading from it.

 Alternatively, you can use a message broker to distribute events between contexts.